Skip to main content

 Add 'Send shortlist to client' to my to-do list for the Retail CEO assignment.

-Check memory and tell me what’s my to-do list for the Retail CEO assignment?
+Check memory and tell me what's on my to-do list for the Retail CEO assignment.

 Recall the client's key requirements for the CTO search for Stark from your memory.

-Update the CTO search note: client now prefers candidates from SaaS backgrounds.
+Update the CTO search note: the client now prefers candidates from SaaS backgrounds.

 Remove 'Send shortlist to client' from my Retail CEO to-do list.